 ACT Insurance (Artists, Crafters, & Tradesmen) provides short and long-term liability in the form of show (general liability) and annual (general and product liability) insurance packages.

 CODAworx Commission Artist General Liability Insurance Program covers commission artists for certain liability claims which arise out of the installation of commissioned artwork on-site.
 Protection provides coverage for accidents like slips and falls, destruction of third-party property, and accidents that cause injury to others.
+Note: CODAworx is ending their insurance programs for public art.

 Zinc Insurance for Artists offers a master policy which extends liability insurance at your home or studio premises and at exhibition sites.
 Further, it provides full product liability coverage for items you have sold.